Young People and Mental Health – Support in Frome and beyond

 Helpful sources of information for young people, their families and friends

 Evidence suggests there are five steps we can all take to improve our mental wellbeing.
 If you give them a try, you may feel happier, more positive and able to get the most from life.
 These can easily be applied to young people and mental health.

 National source of support and information on mental health for young people.

-A wide range of free downloadable resources to help understand and support emotional wellbeing and mental health issues in young people
+A wide range of free downloadable resources on young people and mental health – to help understand and support emotional wellbeing and mental health issues in young people

 Free information and support for under 25s in the UK.
 Get advice about sex, relationships, drugs, mental health, money & jobs.
 Support available online or via free, confidential helpline on 0808 808 4994.

 Rethink work nationally to provide expert advice and information to everyone affected by mental health problems, on everything from treatment and care, to benefits and employment rights.